 The road from Dunedin city proper to the Otago Peninsula is fenced in on one side by sheer cliffs.
 The two-lane road threads its undulating way between these cliffs on one side and the harbour on the other.
 It was on such a drive that composer Anthony Ritchie noticed heavy metal doors set into the cliffs, like the foreboding entrance to a prison.

 As Ritchie found out, that’s essentially what these doors were.
-Ritchie writes: “A friend informed me that, during the 19th century, Māori prisoners were kept there at night and worked on the Otago Harbour land reclamation during the day.
-Some of these prisoners were brought down to Dunedin from Taranaki in the North Island, as a result of the conflict in 1881 at Parihaka”.
+In his composer’s note for tonight’s concert opener, Ritchie writes: “A friend informed me that, during the 19th century, Māori prisoners were kept there at night and worked on the Otago Harbour land reclamation during the day.
+Some of these prisoners were brought down to Dunedin from Taranaki in the North Island, as a result of the conflict in 1881 at Parihaka.”

 'Remember Parihaka' commemorates both the tragedy of Parihaka, but also the unmistakable heroism of its inhabitants, who held relentlessly onto their principles of peace.
 (Notes: NZSO)